cloudnativetrainings/kubernetes-servicemesh/08_mtls/README.md

 mtls request - no client cert header
 ```

-Verify your Cloud Shell curling the backend application from the frontend container.
+Verify your Cloud Shell curling the blue application from the green container.

 Note an output like this verifies tls communication